gimphammer/fastfind/README.md

 So, that is an example on how to exclude the result with "`grep`".

-At other time, there is a large amount of result found by FastFind, but only a few of them is what you are interesting in.
-Then you can also extract something from the FastFind's result by "`grep`".
+At other time, there is a large amount of results found by FastFind, but only a few of them is what you are interesting in.
+Then you can also extract those from the FastFind's result by "`grep`".
 For example, if you only need the result related to "p2p" directory, then try it like this:

 ![image-20240610205414775](readme.pic/image-20240610205414775.png)